Feb 20, 2018

 VITALY BESPALOV: [speaking Russian]

 SIMON: Eventually, after three and a half months, Vitaly did quit.
-And as he tells it, he'd had enough and just didn't feel like he could learn anything else.
-And so with his months of research he went on to write an article in Russia that really didn't make a splash at all.
-In part because the internet research agency was already a pretty well-known organization in Russia at that time.
+And as he tells it, he'd had enough, and just didn't feel like he could learn anything else.
+And so, with his months of research, he went on to write an article in Russia that really didn't make a splash at all, in part because the Internet Research Agency was already a pretty well-known organization in Russia at that time.
 Essentially, other journalists had just beaten him to the punch.
-But then in the wake of the 2016 election, with accusations of Russian meddling beginning to swirl
+But then in the wake of the 2016 election, with accusations of Russian meddling beginning to swirl ...

-SIMON: The American media took notice, and Vitaly got a call from NBC.
+SIMON: ... the American media took notice, and Vitaly got a call from NBC.

-SIMON: With his eyebrow pierced and a pink sweater on, uh, Vitaly answered questions for this brief evening news segment.
+SIMON: With his eyebrow pierced and a pink sweater on, Vitaly answered questions for this brief evening news segment.

-[NEWS CLIP: Did you create fake accounts?]
+[ARCHIVE CLIP, journalist: Did you create fake accounts?]

 VITALY BESPALOV: [speaking Russian]